bitcoin-api/bitcoin-api/README.md

 * [API](#api)

 ## About
-The NPM module `bitcoin-api` lets you add Bitcoin functionality to your websites and apps.
+The NPM module and GitHub repo `bitcoin-api` lets you add Bitcoin functionality to your websites and apps.
 Using a [token](#tokens), you can incorporate Bitcoin deposit and withdraw functionality into your tech.

 # NodeJS Driver